 - You’re logged into a user account with

-privileges or root access. - If you’re managing a remote server, make sure you are connected via SSH.
+sudoprivileges or root access. - If you’re managing a remote server, make sure you are connected via SSH.

 Managing Nginx with systemctl

 Most modern Linux distributions, such as Ubuntu, Debian, CentOS, Fedora, and RHEL, use systemd as the default service manager.
-The systemctl
+The systemctl command is used to control services under systemd, including Nginx.

-commands used to manage the Nginx service.
+Let’s walk through the key systemctl commands used to manage the Nginx service.

 Check the Current Status of Nginx